statamic-rad-pack/campaign-monitor/README.md

 ## Usage

 Create your Statamic [forms](https://statamic.dev/forms#content) as usual.
+When editing the form you'll see a "Campaign Monitor Integration" section where you can configure if and how that form integrates with Campaign Monitor.

 Don't forget to add the consent field to your blueprint.

+You can also manage if new users are added a list using the dedicated settings view in the control panel.

 *Configuration in the Control Panel:*

 ![control panel](https://raw.githubusercontent.com/statamic-rad-pack/campaign-monitor/main/images/config.png)

+### Data storage

+Any user related settings are stored by default in `resources/campaign_monitor.yaml`.

+If you want to change this or use a different data store, you can bind `\StatamicRadPack\Mailchimp\UserConfig::class` in your app service provider.
+You should modify the `getSavedSettings`, `save`, and `exists` methods according to your requirements.

 ## Testing